 Mr. Carter went on to practice complex litigation for internationally respected law firms in San Francisco, California, namely, Baker & McKenzie and Dentons (formerly, Sonnenschein Nath & Rosenthal).
 Specifically, Mr. Carter handled commercial and business litigation in state and federal court, administrative agency proceedings, and alternative dispute resolution in California and several other states.
 The broad range of litigation matters Mr. Carter has addressed include Common Law Business Torts, the Sherman Antitrust Act, Americans With Disabilities Act, the Civil Rights Act of 1964, Employee Retirement Income Security Act, California Business & Professions Code § 17200 et seq., and Intellectual Property Litigation.

 After founding The Carter Law Group, Mr. Carter has gone on to represent clients in a broad range of litigation disputes and transactional matters.
-He has negotiated complex settlement agreements, employment separation agreements and a wide variety of contracts in the physical fitness, literary and entertainment industries.
+He has negotiated complex settlement agreements, employment separation agreements and a wide variety of contracts in the physical fitness, real estate, literary and entertainment industries.
 He has also achieved several remarkable results for clients in litigation brought under the Americans With Disabilities Act of 1990 and the Age Discrimination in Employment Act of 1967.

 In addition to his litigation practice, Mr. Carter served as a Diversity Manager for DLA Piper where he mentored and supported attorneys throughout the United States.
 He was also a Board Member of the Association of Law Firm Diversity Professionals (ALFDP).
 Mr. Carter currently serves on the Advisory Committee for the Community Lawyers, Inc., which provides low and moderate-income people access to affordable legal services in Compton, California.